Nutrien to auction stake in lithium miner SQM for over $4 billion

-SANTIAGO, Dec 3 (Reuters) - Canadian fertilizer giant Nutrien is set to auction its 23.77 percent share in Chile’s SQM on Monday, the final step in completing the sale of a coveted stake in the world’s No. 2 lithium producer to China’s Tianqi.
+SANTIAGO (Reuters) - Canadian fertilizer giant Nutrien (NTR.TO) is set to auction its 23.77 percent share in Chile’s SQM (SQMa.SN) on Monday, the final step in completing the sale of a coveted stake in the world’s No. 2 lithium producer to China’s Tianqi (002466.SZ).

 The Chilean Stock Exchange said the shares would be offered in a single block, and that the minimum bid would be set at $65 per share, for a total package price of $4.066 billion.